 Graduates, postgraduate students and researchers in the area of catalysis, membranes and membrane reactors in chemistry, chemical engineering, materials sciences and related disciplines.
 R&D managers in industry interested in the development of membranes; membrane installation and photocatalytic materials manufacturers; Water and wastewater treatment plants

-3. Materials and design of PMs
+Chapter 3.
+Materials and Design of Photocatalytic Membranes

-6. Performance of reactors with PMs
+Chapter 6.
+Performance of Reactors with PMs

 - No. of pages:

 - eBook ISBN: